dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 In addition to constraining our input space to be coplanar, we are also going to constrain our output space to simplify the analysis.
 Specifically, we are going to look at the curvature of the _iso-response contours_ of the neuron.
-These contours are connected points that are all on the cross section and all produce the same output from the neuron.
+These contours are connected points that all produce the same (hense "iso") output from the neuron and they all exist on the cross section.
 To see the iso-response contours, we will compute the neuron’s output (i.e. _activity_) for all of the cross section images and then recolor the points according to the activity.

 As I said before, we want to pick a cross section that is relevant for our neuron.